bwake2012/OpenLibraryBrowser/README.md

 It builds its Core Data stack with the [Big Nerd Ranch Core Data stack](https://github.com/bignerdranch/CoreDataStack).

-It converts markdown text into HTML with [Markingbird](Kristopher Johnson) by Kristopher Johnson
+It converts markdown text directly into NSAttributedText with [Down](https://github.com/iwasrobbed/Down) by Rob Phillips.